Taxation on Film Production

 – This shall include all the necessary details pertaining to payments in excess of INR 50,000 made or due from such producer to any person who is engaged by him in the production of the film in any role.

-– As per Rule 121A of the Income Tax Rules the producer shall furnish such statement of income within 30 days from the closing of a financial year ruing which the production of such film was carried on or within 30 days from the date of completion of the film, whichever is earlier.
+– As per Rule 121A of the Income Tax Rules, the producer shall furnish such statement of income within 30 days from the closing of a financial year during which the production of such film was carried on or within 30 days from the date of completion of the film, whichever is earlier.

-– The failure to comply with the same shall attract a penalty of INR 100 per day of default.
+– Failure to comply with the same shall result in a penalty of INR 100 per day of default.

 Deductions which are Permissible Film Production

-The ascertaining of taxable income for a film producer is not easy, as the revenue starts accruing or coming only on the completion of the film production and releasing the same in theatre or the OTT platforms.
-And this might take almost 6 months to even 6 years, where we can see that most of the incomes will be generated during the initial period of release.
+The ascertaining of taxable income for a film producer is not easy, as the revenue starts accruing or coming only upon the completion of the film production and is released in theatres or OTT platforms.
+This might take almost 6 months to even 6 years, where we can see that most of the income will be generated during the initial period of release.
 So, writing off of expenses from such revenue is vital and should be understood well beforehand.

-The cost involved in the production which was incurred for a feature film can be claimed as expense deduction under relevant rule which is Rule 9A of Income Tax Rules.
-And this rule i.e., 9A, also provides the meaning of the cost of production and it refers, to all expenditure made on the production of the film except that was expended on positive prints of the movie and in connection with the advertisement of such movie after it is certified for release by the concerned authority which is the Censor Board.
+The cost involved in the production which was incurred for a feature film can be claimed as an expense deduction under a relevant rule, which is Rule 9A of Income Tax Rules.
+This rule, i.e., 9A, also provides the meaning of the cost of production, and it refers to all expenditure made on the production of the film except that was expended on positive prints of the movie and in connection with the advertisement of such movie after it is certified for release by the concerned authority which is the Censor Board.

 Remuneration if any paid in kind to the actors or such other members involved in the film shall also be included while computing the total cost of production.

-But it is seen that producers at times receive subsidy payments from the government, this shall be allowed as a deduction at the time of computation and would be taxed as revenue receipts.
+However, it is seen that producers at times receive subsidy payments from the government; this shall be allowed as a deduction at the time of computation and would be taxed as revenue receipts.
 This is made on the basis of the decision taken by the Supreme Court in the case of Sahney Steel & Press Work Ltd v.
 CIT, Hyderabad and the decision said that any subsidy received by an entity for assisting them in carrying trade or business shall be treated as revenue and taxable as revenue receipts.
-And if the producer incurs loss due to the production of the film, it can be deducted or claimed as business loss.
+If the producer incurs a loss due to the production of the film, it can be deducted or claimed as a business loss.

-So, we can say that the entire cost of production incurred by the producer can be allowed as deduction while computing profits and gains earned from such products and this shall be allowed, if:
+So, we can say that the entire cost of production incurred by the producer can be allowed as a deduction while computing profits and gains earned from such products and this shall be allowed if:

-- The producer(s) does both, and the film is announced and released for show on a commercial basis.
-And this is done 90 days before the end of such previous year.
+3. The producer(s) does both, and the film is announced and released for a show on a commercial basis.
+This is done 90 days before the end of the previous year.

 It should also be noted that the sale of rights of the exhibition also includes the lease of such rights or their transfer on a minimum guarantee basis.